BernhardPosselt/pf2e-kingmaker-tools/README.md

 * Camping Sheet
 * Kingdom Sheet
-* Armies as NPC stat blocks with additional automation
 * Weather
 * Level 1 Statblocks for companions not included in the Companion Guide